ziggr/ESO-PetKennel/README.md

 ### Chat Output

-PetKennel writs to chat when it dismisses your pet.
+PetKennel writs to chat when it dismisses your pet(s).

 ![chat output when PetKennel hides your pet](doc/img/chat_hide.jpg)